johnhenry/technique/readme.md

 var init = () => subscription();
 export default init;
 ```

+Note: rather than accessing the _window_ object globally, we export it from a module.

 #####Controller - Server
 Like _state_, _updates_ are handled on the server rather than the client, but in exactly the same way.
 So we can use the code from the client's _get-update.js_ on the without modification as well.